buczekmatthias/Quizzo/README.md

 # Quizzo

-A template for quiz posting application.
+A platform for creating and sharing quizzes.

 ## Stack